juanalemau/support-chart-bar/README.md

-# Project Support Pie Chart
+# Project Support Bar - HorizontalBar Chart

 Creation of plugin to be able to alter the configurations of the library js chart